 There are no limits to the number of photos you can take in Property Inspection Manager (PIM).
 Some reports need only a few photos, others need hundreds, (even thousands!).
 That's perfectly ok, but remember too many photos on your finished report will take a long time to submit and will use a lot of ink and paper when printing.

-Viewing Your Photos
+Viewing Your Media

-Photos will be displayed in the order they were taken.
+Media will be displayed in the order they were taken.
 From this screen you can do a number of things:

 2. Edit - Tap to delete photos from the list.